Mary Seacole: Controversy

-Seacole's recognition is seen as controversial, primarily by members of the Nightingale Society, an organization founded by Sociology professor Lynn McDonald in 2012 to "[promote] knowledge of the great contribution to nursing and public health reform made by Florence Nightingale and its relevance today, and [defend] her reputation and legacy when necessary."
+Seacole's recognition is seen as controversial, particularly by members of the Nightingale Society, an organization founded by Sociology professor Lynn McDonald in 2012 to "[promote] knowledge of the great contribution to nursing and public health reform made by Florence Nightingale and its relevance today, and [defend] her reputation and legacy when necessary."
 McDonald argues that Seacole has been promoted at the expense of Florence Nightingale, and has written on the ways that "...support for Seacole has been used to attack Nightingale's reputation as a pioneer in public health and nursing."

 There was opposition to the siting of a statue of Mary Seacole at St Thomas' Hospital on the grounds that she had no connection with this institution, whereas Florence Nightingale did.
 Sean Lang has stated that she "does not qualify as a mainstream figure in the history of nursing", while a letter to The Times from the Florence Nightingale Society and signed by members including historians and biographers asserted that "Seacole's battlefield excursions ... took place post-battle, after selling wine and sandwiches to spectators.
 Mrs Seacole was a kind and generous businesswoman, but was not a frequenter of the battlefield 'under fire' or a pioneer of nursing."

-An article by Lynn McDonald in The Times Literary Supplement asked "How did Mary Seacole come to be viewed as a pioneer of modern nursing?", comparing her unfavourably with Kofoworola Pratt who was the first Black nurse in the NHS, and concluded "She deserves much credit for rising to the occasion, but her tea and lemonade did not save lives, pioneer nursing or advance health care".
+A 2013 article by Lynn McDonald in The Times Literary Supplement asked "How did Mary Seacole come to be viewed as a pioneer of modern nursing?", comparing her unfavourably with Kofoworola Pratt who was the first Black nurse in the NHS, and concluded "She deserves much credit for rising to the occasion, but her tea and lemonade did not save lives, pioneer nursing or advance health care".

 Jennings has suggested that Seacole's race has played a part in the resistance by some of Nightingale's supporters.
 The American academic Gretchen Gerzina has also agreed with this theory, claiming that many of the supposed criticisms leveled at Seacole are due to her race.
 One criticism of Seacole made by supporters of Nightingale is that she was not trained at an accredited medical institution.
-However, Jamaican women such as 18th century practitioners Nanny of the Maroons and Mrs Grant (Seacole's mother), developed their nursing skills from West African healing traditions, such as the use of herbs, which became known as obeah in Jamaica.
+However, Jamaican women such as 18th-century practitioners Nanny of the Maroons and Mrs Grant (Seacole's mother), developed their nursing skills from West African healing traditions, such as the use of herbs, which became known as obeah in Jamaica.
 According to the writer Helen Rappaport, in the late eighteenth and early nineteenth centuries, the West African and Jamaican creole "doctress", such as Cubah Cornwallis and Sarah Adams, who both died in the late 1840s, often had greater success than the European-trained doctors who practised what was then traditional medicine.
 These doctresses of Jamaica practised hygiene decades before Nightingale adopted it as one of her key reforms in her book Notes on Nursing in 1859.